softrams/inspec-results-parser/README.md

 # Simple inspec results parser

-Simple inspec results parser to produce a summary at control level tests summary.
+Simple inspec results parser to produce a summary of controls by status along with aggregated tests with the same status under those controls.

+When reviewing results from an inspec run, it will be useful to look at

+- Total number of controls passed/failed and skipped
+- Total number of tests passed/failed and skipped and
+- Total number of tests aggregated by passed/failed/skipped controls

+Please see the background discussion and usecase for this level of summary information at https://github.com/mitre/heimdall-lite/issues/216.

 ## Requirements